SciTechSoftware/SciTech.Rpc/docs/SciTech.Rpc.DocFx/articles/define-services.md

 }
 ```

-Unlike WCF, there’s no need to mark each member with an attribute and the service must be defined using an interface.
-All members of an interface marked as an RPCService will be available for remote calls.
+This is similar to the `ServiceContract` in, WCF, but unlike WCF, there's no need to mark each member with an attribute and the service must be defined using an interface.
+All members of an interface marked as an `RPCService  will be available for remote calls.

 Each member of an RPC interface defines an RPC operation.
-The operation is only identified by name, so it’s not possible to have overloaded members, e.g. it’s not allowed to have one “int Add(int,int)” member and one “double Add(double,double)” member.
+The operation is only identified by name, so it's not possible to have overloaded members, e.g. it's not allowed to have one `int Add(int,int)` member and one `double Add(double,double)` member.
 A simple method operation can be defined by three different interface methods, a blocking member, an asynchronous member, or an asynchronous member with cancellation support.
 Consider a method operation like `GetMailbox(string name)`, which returns a mailbox service instance for a specific name.
 This operation can be defined as:

 ```csharp
 [RpcService]